aaaaaa123456789/gb-debug-information/debuginfo.md

 |   12|   4|Reserved                   |

 * **Section name**: index into the linked [string table block][sect4.2] indicating the name of the section.
-  If the section has no name, this field MAY be set to the [invalid string index][def-invalid].
+  This field MAY be set to the [invalid string index][def-invalid] to indicate that the section has no name.
   (This is not the same as having the empty string as its name.)
 * **Section type string**: index into the linked [string table block][sect4.2] indicating the type of the section.
   This is a short string that describes the kind of section it is, such as `ROM0` or `HRAM`; possible values for this